simplyblock/vela-controller/src/deployment/charts/vela/README.md

-# Supabase for Kubernetes with Helm 3
+# vela for Kubernetes with Helm 3

-This directory contains the configurations and scripts required to run Supabase inside a Kubernetes cluster.
+This directory contains the configurations and scripts required to run vela inside a Kubernetes cluster.

 ## Disclamer

-We use [supabase/postgres](https://hub.docker.com/r/supabase/postgres) to create and manage the Postgres database.
-This permit you to use replication if needed but you'll have to use the Postgres image provided Supabase or build your own on top of it.
+We use [vela/postgres](https://hub.docker.com/r/vela/postgres) to create and manage the Postgres database.
+This permit you to use replication if needed but you'll have to use the Postgres image provided vela or build your own on top of it.
 You can also choose to use other databases provider like [StackGres](https://stackgres.io/) or [Postgres Operator](https://github.com/zalando/postgres-operator).

 For the moment we are using a root container to permit the installation of the missing `pgjwt` and `wal2json` extension inside the `initdbScripts`.
 This is considered a security issue, but you can use your own Postgres image instead with the extension already installed to prevent this.
-We provide an example of `Dockerfile`for this purpose, you can use [ours](https://hub.docker.com/r/tdeoliv/supabase-bitnami-postgres) or build and host it on your own.
+We provide an example of `Dockerfile`for this purpose, you can use [ours](https://hub.docker.com/r/tdeoliv/vela-bitnami-postgres) or build and host it on your own.

 The database configuration we provide is an example using only one master.
 If you want to go to production, we highly recommend you to use a replicated database.